Triage follows deep cuts

 About 90 percent have cut services such as clinics and immunization programs.

 In 2009, the Government Accountability Office published a report that described chronic shortages of veterinarians at federal agencies and possible additional shortages in the future.
-Dr. Michael Gilsdorf, president of the National Association of Federal Veterinarians, said in a recent interview that some agencies in the Department of Agriculture, for example, have since offered bonuses to fill vacant positions, shifted some duties to nonveterinarians with veterinarian oversight, and eliminated positions that budget shortfalls would not let them fill.
-Dr. Gilsdorf said that remaining shortages have left the nation with insufficient numbers of veterinarians for research and disease response.
+Dr. Gilsdorf said in an interview that some agencies in the USDA, for example, have since offered bonuses to fill vacant positions, shifted some duties to nonveterinarians with veterinarian oversight, and eliminated positions that budget shortfalls would not let them fill.

 Arizona, Hawaii, and Nebraska are among the states that have eliminated their state public health veterinarian positions, and some states have lost federal grant money that would have helped them hire additional public health veterinarians, according to officials with the National Association of State Public Health Veterinarians.

-Dr. Cathleen Hanlon, director of the Rabies Laboratory at Kansas State University, said in an interview that public health authorities from other states increasingly are asking for her laboratory's help with rabies diagnostic tests because of budget cuts in their states.
+Dr. Cathleen Hanlon, director of the Rabies Laboratory at Kansas State University, said in an interview that public health authorities from other states—such as Florida and Nevada—increasingly are asking for her laboratory's help with rabies diagnostic tests because of budget cuts in their states.

 The IOM report, “For the Public's Health: Investing in a Healthier Future,” found in part that the United States has poor performance in health outcomes such as life expectancy in comparison with other developed nations.
 It states that the nation's public health agencies need better alignment with population health needs and better funding.